45 Degree Angle To Radians

 Q1: Why are radians used in calculus?

 Radians are used extensively in calculus because they simplify many formulas and calculations significantly.
-For instance, the derivative of sin(x) is cos(x) only when 'x' is measured in radians.
+Here's one way to look at it: the derivative of sin(x) is cos(x) only when 'x' is measured in radians.
 Using degrees would introduce a cumbersome conversion factor, making calculations significantly more complicated.

 Q2: Can I use degrees in all trigonometric calculations?